techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README-developer.md

 ### Updating ansible_pull settings of running instances

-If necessary, we can push an update to an existing vX.Y release branch which will cause already-deployed instances to use a different `ansible_pull_url` and/or `ansible_pull_checkout` for future full updates (after the next one)!
+If necessary, we can push an update to an existing vX.Y release branch which will cause already-deployed instances to use a different `ansible_pull_url` and/or `ansible_pull_checkout` for future full updates (after the next one).
 See `roles/rdns-forwarder/tasks/main.yml` for implementation details.

 Testing this (with a throwaway TESTBRANCH, as above) requires that we observe *two* full update cycles after pushing to TESTBRANCH: